Hard Knott

 Hard Knott is a fell in the English Lake District, at the head of Eskdale.

+The northern and western slopes of Hard Knott are in the civil parish of Eskdale, while the southern and eastern slopes are in the civil parish of Ulpha.
+Both are in the unitary authority area of Cumberland and the ceremonial county of Cumbria.

 Geology

 Rhyolitic lava-like tuff of the Bad Step Tuff forms the summit rocks with the dacitic lapilli-tuffs of the Lincomb Tarns Formation to the north west.
 Border end shows outcropping plagioclase-phyric andesite lavas of the Birker Fell Formation.